 The event will start on Friday 4 July and continue through until Saturday 9 August, with four races and a scenic Cruise-in-Company.
 With Host Ports from four countries – France, UK, Norway and Denmark – The Tall Ships Races 2025 will take in all the English Channel and North Sea region has to offer.

-We’re delighted to welcome these four Host Ports, who each have a fantastic history hosting world-class maritime events.
+We’re delighted to welcome these five Host Ports, who each have a fantastic history hosting world-class maritime events.
 The Tall Ships Races always provide the perfect opportunity to take part in some great sailing and embark on the adventure of a lifetime at sea.
 They bring together people of different nationalities, religions and cultures and visit a range of international ports, promoting international friendship and understanding.

 Le Havre was the final port of the Rendez-Vous 2017 Tall Ships Regatta and it closed the prestigious event in dramatic style with over 100,000 visitors enjoying the final day of celebrations.
 We are delighted to return to the city after 8 years as the start port of the race series.